richardghirst/PiBits/ServoBlaster/README.txt

 "make install_autostart" will create those files, plus perform the necessary changes to make servoblaster be automatically loaded at boot.

-Note that there are three different ways of referring to a specific servo control pin: by servo number, by GPIO pin on the processor, or by pin number on the P1 header on the Pi itself.
-The following table shows the mapping between these number schemes:

-                 Servo    GPIO number     P1 Pin
-                   0           4             7
-                   1          17            11
-                   2          18            12
-                   3          21            13
-                   4          22            15
-                   5          23            16
-                   6          24            18
-                   7          25            22

 The driver uses DMA channel 0, and PWM channel 1.
 It makes no attempt to protect against other code using those peripherals.
 It sets the relevant GPIO pins to be outputs when the driver is loaded, so please ensure that you are not driving those pins externally.

-ServoBlaster currently uses the PWM hardware for timing purposes, so cannot be used at the same time as PWM audio on the 3.5mm jack, and if you play PWM audio after loading servoblaster.ko, you'll need to unload and reload servoblaster.ko in order to recover.

 I would of course recommend some buffering between the GPIO outputs and the servo controls, to protect the Pi.
 That said, I'm living dangerously and doing